amremam2004/narrange/readme.txt

 ARRANGING FILES
 ---------------

-To arrange a file just run...
+To arrange a file just run the following from a command prompt:

 >narrange-console <sourcefile> [optional output file]